payu-india/CMS-Chatbot/docs/Offerings/introduction-to-affordability/payu-bnpl-integration-introduction/link-and-pay.md

     - PayU BNPL Link and Pay
     - Deferred Payment Link and Pay
   robots: index
-next:
-  description: ''
 ---
 <Glossary>BNPL</Glossary> like Lazypay and Simpl allow your customers to checkout in "Click and Pay Later" with no hidden charges, while you get paid upfront.

 You can integrate with PayU’s Pay Later stack to enable the one-click checkout feature on the payment page, across BNPLs that support link and pay flow.